 4. Importar un pimiento / un pepino (Literally: To matter a pepper / a cucumber)

 How important is a pepper to you?
 And how about a cucumber?
 Apparently not very important, at least not in Spanish!
-This commonly-used idiom means ‘I don’t care’ or even ‘I couldn’t care less, if you’re really riled up!
+In terms of Spanish idioms, this one is commonly used and means ‘I don’t care’ or even ‘I couldn’t care less’, if you’re really riled up!

 Here it is in context: ‘A mi madre no le gusta mi novia, pero me importa un pimiento su opinión’ = ‘My Mum doesn’t like my girlfriend, but her opinion doesn’t matter to me / but I don’t care’.